 obclient> SELECT 'TG1', hex(_ST_AsMVT(q.*, 'test', 4096, 'geom')) FROM (SELECT 1 AS c1, ST_GeomFromText('POINT(25 17)')AS geom) AS q;

-The result set q.* of the subquery is then used as the input of the _ST_AsMVT() function.
+The result set of the subquery q.* is used as the input of the _ST_AsMVT function.
+The result set includes:

-'TG1': a simple string that is used as the first field in the final output.hex(_ST_AsMVT(q.*, 'test', 4096, 'geom')): calls the_ST_AsMVT()function and converts the result to a hexadecimal string.
-In the function,'test'is the layer name,4096is the tile extent, and'geom'is the column used to generate the MVT tile.
+'TG1': A simple string used as the first field in the query result set.hex(_ST_AsMVT(q.*, 'test', 4096, 'geom')): Calls the_ST_AsMVTfunction and converts the result to a hexadecimal string.
+The parameters of the function are as follows:'test'is the layer name,4096is the tile range, and'geom'specifies the geom column for generating MVT data.

-The final output displays an encoded hexadecimal string that represents the value 1 of column c1 and the geometry object POINT(25 17).
+The final result is a hexadecimal string that contains the value 1 of field c1 and the POINT(25 17) geometry object.

 The return result is as follows: